genesys/mollitia/docs/content/api/module/retry.md

       new Retry({
         attempts: 2, // Will retry two times
         interval: 500, // Will wait 500ms between attempts
-        onRejection: (err) => { // Can help filtering error and modifying the retry behavior if (err instanceof BrokenError) {
+        onRejection: (err, attempt) => { // Can help filtering error and modifying the retry behavior
+          // Second parameter represent the current attempt
+          // In this example, onRejection will be called 3 times
+          // attempt = 0: first failure
+          // attempt = 1: first retry failure
+          // attempt = 2: second retry failure
+          if (err instanceof BrokenError) {
             return false; // Returning false will cancel the retry attempt } else if (err instanceof BusyError) {